SaadBenn/SaadBenn/README.md

 # About Me
 👋 My name is Saad, and I work as a Software Engineer.
 In my free time I work on my personal projects but I also work as a freelancer and have built products for several startups using Django, GraphQL, and Java.
 I also work on a number of other open source projects, mostly in the JavaScript and TypeScript ecosystems.

-When I am not working, you will find me 🏀  or  🥊
+When I am not working, you will usally find me 🥊  or 🏀

 # Goals for 2021
 + Understand more convoluted concepts in the realm of backend developement.